cadaveresinmob/c_inmobiliarios/docroot/profiles/c_inmobiliarios/modules/contrib/ip_geoloc/README.txt

-Note that, in order to see any meaningful session data when running on a local server (127.0.0.1), you must be connected to the internet and have ticked at Configuration >> IP Geolocation Views and Maps the data collection option "Employ the Google Maps API to reverse-geocode lat/long coordinates to street addresses".
+Note that, in order to see any meaningful session data when running on a local server (127.0.0.1), you must be connected to the internet and have ticked at Configuration >> IP Geolocation Views and Maps the data collection option "Employ a free Google service to periodically auto reverse-geocode visitor locations to street addresses".
 When debugging it is also recommended to activate on the same page the advanced option "Detail execution progress with status messages".

 See ip_geoloc.api.php for functions to retrieve and respond to lat/long and address information and to generate maps.
 Below are some of the functions